amitkac/uavSim/README.md

 [![License](https://poser.pugx.org/ali-irawan/xtra/license.svg)](https://poser.pugx.org/ali-irawan/xtra/license.svg)
 <img src= "img/C-blue.svg">

 This simulator is based on our work considering UAV motion in atmosphere.
-The Turbulence caused by wind gusts was modelled by very famous Dryden wind model.
+The Turbulence caused by wind gusts were modelled by the very famous Dryden wind model.
 More details about this Dryden model can be found in https://en.wikipedia.org/wiki/Dryden_Wind_Turbulence_Model.